Shooting suspect was on school rifle team that got NRA grant

 A spokeswoman for the NRA declined to comment on Friday.
 The top officers of the foundation are all current or former executives of the NRA.

+“He told me he would attack little animals with pellet guns and stuff, and I was a little weirded out by that,” said Ramos, now 20.
+“Like squirrels and lizards and stuff.”

+Diener said Cruz sometimes missed target practice because he had detention.
+There was another time he remembers that Aaron Feis, a member of the school’s security staff, came to get Cruz out of JROTC class because he was in some sort of trouble.
+Feis, who was also an assistant football coach at the school, is among those Cruz is charged with killing.

-The Virginia-based group gave nearly $2.2 million to schools across 30 states in 2016, the most recent year for which its federal tax filings are publicly available.
+The NRA Foundation gave nearly $2.2 million to schools across 30 states in 2016, the most recent year for which its federal tax filings are publicly available.
 Of that amount, more than $400,000 was in cash grants, while nearly $1.8 million came as in-kind donations ranging from equipment for high school air rifle teams to gun safety programs for younger children.

 Most of the schools that receive grants are in public districts.